MatthewBustamante/TheUsefulUnit/sqlCommands_forDB.md

 ### 2. Log in to the container

-docker container exec -it FriendFinder bash
+docker container exec -it FriendFinderDb bash

 ### 3. Log in to the db